PreetMangat/kubernetes-message-board/README.md

 #### Notes

 - The web application can be broken down into 3 tiers
   - The frontend tier runs in the "frontend pods" in the EKS cluster.
-This tier consists of a React application that presents the message board UI to the user.
+This tier consists of a React application running on an nginx web server, that presents the message board UI to the user.
   - The api tier runs in the "api pods" in the EKS cluster.
 This tier is a Flask application that directs traffic between the frontend and database tiers.
   - the database tier, which runs outside of the EKS cluster.
 The tier is a multi-AZ MySQL RDS database that contains user messages.